Iyin-Oluwa/DataAnalytics-Assessment-/README.md

 ## Challenges and Resolution

-1. Understanding the Data Relationships
+1. Understanding the Data Relationships:
-   It took some time to understand how the tables were connected.
-I resolved this by reviewing column names and testing join conditions with sample queries.
+   It took some time to figure out how the tables were connected.
+I solved this by looking carefully at column names and testing simple queries to see how the data joined together.

-2. Calculating Frequency Accurately
+2. Calculating Frequency Accurately:
-   Some customers had transactions in only a few months, which could make their average look too low.
-To fix this, I calculated average transactions based only on months with activity.
-This gave a fairer view of how often each customer actually transacts.
+   Some customers only made transactions in a few months, which made their average transaction count seem too low.
+To fix this, I averaged transactions only for the months when they actually made transactions.
+This gave a fairer picture of how often they use their accounts.

-3. Frequency Classification Logic
+3. Frequency Classification Logic:
-   Classifying transaction frequency by monthly averages required nested subqueries and careful grouping.
-I broke it down into intermediate steps for better clarity and performance.
+   Grouping customers by how often they transact involved several steps.
+I split the problem into smaller parts and used queries within queries to make it easier to understand and faster to run.

-4. Inactive Plans Filter
+4. Inactive Plans Filter:
-   Identifying truly inactive plans meant isolating only inflow transactions.
-I ensured the `transaction_type_id` filter was accurate and used `MAX()` to find the most recent transaction.
+   To find truly inactive accounts, I focused only on money coming in (inflow transactions).
+I double-checked the transaction types used and found the most recent transaction date with `MAX()` to spot inactivity correctly.

 ---

- All queries are optimized for readability and performance, with comments explaining complex logic where applicable.